- Duties of Authorised Collectors

 - The processed authorities are collated each day and filed in the credit card authority folders which are kept away in a locked filing room.

-- For any payments received via email or fax that are declined – the credit card authorisation paperwork is returned to the relevant faculty or section to follow up.
+- For any payments received via email or fax that are declined – the credit card authorisation paperwork is returned to the relevant school or section to follow up.

 Over the Phone Credit/Debit Card Data must be completed on a credit/debit card telephone authorisation form.
 This form of payment may only be collected by an Approved Collector of revenue with prior authorisation from the Associate Director, Financial Services & Student Finance.